Beginning Farmer Resources

 Consideration of starting to farm could include the following steps:

 Accessing land: to purchase or to lease?
 When considering access to farmland, it is important to consider the pros and cons of leasing compared to purchase.
 Whether through purchase or lease, secure, long-term land tenure is the foundation of a viable farm.
 Without long-term tenure, important capital investment to grow and sustain business will be challenging.
 What assets do you have access to?
 Are you ready to make a long-term commitment by purchasing land?
 Can you find a secure, long-term lease arrangement on land that will initially meet your needs?
 What is your capacity to handle debt?
 These and many more questions are important to consider when becoming a farmer.

-This program seeks to connect new farmers with farmland owners who wish to sell, lease, or transfer their farmland to a new farmer who will farm the land.
-Fort he purposes of the grant, a "new farmer" is defined by the United States Department of Agriculture as someone who has farmed for less than 10 years.
+Part of our mission at the conservation district is to support and preserve working farmland on our island.
+We can connect new farmers with farmland owners who wish to sell, lease, or transfer their farmland to a new farmer who will farm the land.
+Even if you've already been farming, we can help.
+A "new farmer" is defined by the United States Department of Agriculture as someone who has farmed for less than 10 years.

 Click a Tab Below for More Resources:

 Many land trusts throughout the country have protected farmland through 1) direct acquisition for future lease to a farmer; 2) purchase then protection through a conservation easement, then resale; and 3) simultaneous purchase together with a farmer, including protection through a conservation easement.
 Conservation easements may specifically address future farming, or be more general.
 However, recent studies have shown that agricultural conservation easements do not necessarily ensure that the land is available for future farming.

 Center for Rural Affairs

 National Young Farmers Coalition

 USDA Farm Service Agency